 Takata Airbags Can Explode, Sending Shrapnel Flying

-According to injury reports, the airbags can explode, sending pieces of the steering wheel flying like shrapnel and hitting passengers inside the vehicle, causing serious lacerations, bruises, and even loss of vision.
+According to injury reports, the airbags can explode, sending pieces of the steering wheel flying like shrapnel that can hit passengers inside the vehicle.
+These shrapnel-like pieces can cause serious lacerations, bruises and even loss of vision.
 Investigators have tied the exploding airbags to at least five deaths so far.
-Despite the severity of the potential risks, Takata has been sluggish to take affected vehicles off the road.
+Despite the severity of the potential risks, Takata has not promptly issued recalls to take affected vehicles off the road.

 Airbag Defect Recalls